Turks in Europe: Poland

 In 2013 data from the Institute of Public Affairs showed that there were 5,000 Turks living in Poland.
+In 2023 Turkish Ministry of Foreign Affairs estimated that around 25,000 Turkish citizens are living in Poland, including students under Erasmus+ program.

 Slovenia

 The last Slovenian census taken in 2002 recorded 359 Turks.

 Switzerland

 In 2017 there was over 120,000 Turks living in Switzerland.
 They mostly live in German-speaking regions, especially in the cantons of Zurich, Aargau and Basel.
 Figures on naturalization and migration from Turkey has been declining, however, the Swiss population with a Turkish migration background continues to grow.

 United Kingdom

 In 2011 the Home Affairs Committee stated here was 500,000 British Turks made up of 300,000 Turkish Cypriots, 150,000 Turkish nationals (i.e. people from Turkey), and smaller groups of Bulgarian Turks and Romanian Turks.
 In addition, there are growing Turkish communities in the UK which have arrived from Algeria, Bulgaria, Greece (i.e. Western Thrace region), Iraq and Syria.

 Northern Europe

 Denmark

 The Turkish community form the largest ethnic minority in Denmark.
 In 2008 the Danish Broadcasting Corporation estimated that Danes of Turkish origin numbered 70,000.
 Whilst the majority of Danish Turks originate from Turkey, there is also a Turkish community from Iraq living in the country.